Sleep Apnea Walnut Creek

 However, these may not be enough or you may not be willing or able to commit to the above life changes.

-At the Walnut Creek location of Pope Dental, Dr. Pope can discuss with you other medical treatment options available to treat sleep apnea, including:
+At the Walnut Creek location of Pope Dental, our dentists can discuss with you other medical treatment options available to treat sleep apnea, including:

 - Oral Appliance Therapy (OAT): Using an oral appliance, similar to a mouth guard or retainer, can help reposition and stabilize your lower jaw and tongue to open the airway and reduce the blockage and snoring.